nathansmith/javascript-quiz/ANSWERS.md

     console.log(pam.first_name, pam.last_name);
     ```

     The `apply()` method is similar to `call()`, except that it takes a single array as its second parameter (instead of an arbitrary number of parameters).
-It is typically used to use built-in functions from object prototypes.
+It is typically used to run built-in functions from object prototypes.
 The following example can take any number of values and concatenate them into a single string&hellip;

     ```js
     // Take any number of parameters, stringify them